-Cyprus is an island in the Eastern Mediterranean, situated just south of Turkey.
-A member of the EU since 2004, and the Euro since 2008, Cyprus has two official languages: Greek and Turkish.
-However, English is widely spoken and is generally the language used in business affairs.
+Cyprus is an island in the Eastern Mediterranean, situated at the crossroads of three continents and civilizations.
+The island is situated South-East of Europe, North of Africa and West of Asia.
+A member of the EU since 2004 and the Euro since 2008, Cyprus has three official languages: Greek, Turkish and English.
 The above, combined with average temperatures of 34° in summer and 13° in winter, make Cyprus a popular destination for both tourism and commerce.
 Home to more than 850,000 people, Cyprus is the most populated island in the Mediterranean.

 Climate & Geography

 Cyprus enjoys a Mediterranean climate, boasting 340 days of sunshine per year, and tourism is an important sector of the economy, accounting for over 13% of GDP.
 57 Blue Flag beaches adorn the coast and water temperatures don’t drop below 17°, even in winter.
 Two mountain ranges, the Troodos Mountains and the Kyrenia Mountains, border the top and bottom of the central plain, known as the Mesaoria.
 The island’s inland capital, Nicosia, is located within the latter plain, and is generally hotter than the cities occupying Cyprus’ coastal lowlands; Paphos, Limassol and Larnaca.

 As English is widely spoken throughout the island and listed on street signs and menus, communication is not a challenge.
 The cost of living does not differ hugely from other European countries, although those from stronger economies such as the UK or Ireland may find prices are lower than they are accustomed to at home.